arvind-singhT/Hotel-Booking-Analysis/README.md

 # Hotel-Booking-Analysis
-In this Hotel Booking dataset I have drawn some major insights using Python, different python libraries(like Pandas, Matplotlib, Seaborn, Plotly) aand Jupyter notebook.
+In this Hotel Booking dataset I have drawn some major insights using Python, different python libraries(like Pandas, Matplotlib, Seaborn, Plotly) and Jupyter notebook.

 The dataset contains data from two different hotels.
 One Resort hotel and one City hotel.